Geochemical Classification of Elements Important MCQs

 13. Which classification system is primarily used to describe the temperature interval over which elements condense from a gaseous state to a solid or liquid state during nebular condensation and planetary accretion?

-a) Metallic Behavior Classifications
+a) Metallic Behaviour Classifications

 b) Cosmochemical Classifications